gzxu/onedrive-sync-client/README.md

 ### Batch requests

 A request agent can be used to temporarily store requests and use the [batch API](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching) to save traffic, before any force flushing.
 Also, some HTTP library supports HTTP 2.0 to additionally save traffic.
-However,
+However, this involves a more complex algorithm.

 ### File downloading and uploading